New Legislation Allows Eligible Businesses Claiming the Research Credit to Offset Alternative Minimum Tax

 If your small business is working to create new or improved products or processes, and has historically been susceptible to AMT, 2016 may just be a game changing year for your research credit.

-To learn more about how these new regulations might help you recoup some of your research costs, contact me at [email protected] for a free consultation.
+To learn more about how these new regulations might help you recoup some of your research costs, contact us for a free consultation.